 Leaving Gum Disease Untreated Affects More Than Just Your Smile

 Do your gums bleed when you brush or floss?
 Bleeding gums is something many consider to be “normal.”
-However, symptoms like bleeding gums are never normal, and indicate that a periodontal problem may be to blame.
+However, symptoms like soreness and bleeding gums are never normal, and indicate that a periodontal problem may be to blame.
 Gum (periodontal) disease is a serious condition affecting millions of people.
 This progressive disease is caused by harmful oral bacteria that initiate the breakdown of bone around your teeth.
-It also has the potential to cause damage in the body, if left untreated.
+It also has the potential to cause damage to other parts of the body, if left untreated.
+Contact Dr. Volchonok today at AV Periodontics in Manhattan, NY.

 Untreated gum disease increases your risk of systemic health effects like: